Perkins Engineering: 2000s

-The year 2000 saw more expansion for the team.
+The 2000 season saw more expansion for the team.
 Previously, although running two cars in the championship, the endurance races were now included in the championship – (they weren't previously), so the team needed to run both cars at the endurance races, whereas they had previously run only one.
 Christian Murchison and Luke Youlden ran the No. 8 car in the endurance races.
 Perkins and Ingall finished 11th at Bathurst.

 The deal with Wayne Gardner completed, Perkins Engineering again ran two cars for Larry Perkins and Russell Ingall in 2001.
 The team finished 8th at Bathurst, and 2nd in a controversial finish to the Queensland 500.
 Adam Macrow and Luke Youlden drove the No. 8 car in the endurance events.

 There were signs at this stage that Larry Perkins was thinking about life outside of the drivers seat, with rumour's at season end that Steven Richards would be moving from Ford Tickford Racing to Perkins Engineering, to replace Larry in the driving seat of the No. 11 car.

 While this rumour proved to be true, nobody expected that in doing so, the team would expand once again to three cars, No. 8 for Ingall, No. 11 for Perkins, and No. 16 for Richards.
 Perkins and Paul Dumbrell teamed up for the endurance races, with Ingall pairing with Richards finishing second at Bathurst.
 Perkins and Dumbrell finished fifth.

 The end of the season was a time of upheaval for the team, with Russell Ingall leaving the team after eight seasons, moving to Stone Brothers Racing, who ran the rival Ford Falcon product.
 Ensuring that 2003 would have a completely different flavour for the team, Perkins also announced that he would step down from full-time driving, handing the reins over to Richards and Dumbrell for the season.

 Perkins would return for the endurance races, teaming with Richards.
 Dumbrell teamed with Tomas Mezera, returning to the team for the first time since 1991.
 Richards and Perkins finished in fourth placed at Bathurst, but not before Larry severely damaged the No. 11 Holden VY Commodore at The Cutting during practice on Saturday morning.
 This caused the car to miss the Top Ten Shootout, for which Richards had qualified.
 Dumbrell and Mezera finished in 14th.

 This accident at Bathurst prompted Larry to completely retire from driving, allowing him to now focus on the management and engineering side of the team.

 For 2004, Richards and Dumbrell remained with the team, however an arrangement with Rod Nash Racing saw Tony Longhurst arrive at Perkins Engineering, in a third Castrol sponsored Commodore, but running under Nash's franchise.
 Longhurst ran as No. 7 in a new Holden VY Commodore, alongside a new No. 11 VY for Richards.
 Dumbrell started in an old Holden VX Commodore from 2003.